Cheesy Butternut Squash Potatoes au Gratin

 Au gratin is a French term for a baked dish that is covered in bread crumbs, cheese, or both.
-Cheesy Butternut Squash Potatoes au Gratin is a gluten free side dish, with creamy cheddar cheese sauce and Parmesan cheese baked over sliced butternut squash and potatoes.
+Cheesy Butternut Squash Potatoes au Gratin is a gluten free casserole recipe, with creamy cheddar cheese sauce and Parmesan cheese baked over sliced butternut squash and potatoes.

 #SundaySupper has you “covered” this week.
 Covered in chocolate, covered in frosting, covered dishes.
 I chose to cover one of my old dishes, turning it into something new; a dish covered in cheese!
 This is perfect for when you are going to a potluck and need a covered dish.
 Who knew all of this creamy cheesiness could be packed with veggie goodness?
 It’s Cheesy Butternut Squash Potatoes au Gratin.

 Disclosure: There are affiliate links in this post, meaning that if you click and make a purchase, the cost to you is the same, but I will receive a few pennies.
 I use the money to help maintain this website and to bring you new recipes!

 We just returned from a week long Thanksgiving visit to see my aunt and cousins in Kentucky.
 If you plug her address into our GPS it tells you that it is about a ten hour and fifteen minute drive.
 That’s without stops.
 I have two kids – a baby that still eats five or six times a day, and an extremely active three year old that has no interest in any activity that can be done while sitting down, except watching TV.
 This was clearly going to take longer than ten hours.